Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - [Game Boy Camera Club](https://disboard.org/fr/server/568464159050694666) on Discord for the hype and help on all new projects.
 - [Rafael Zenaro](https://github.com/zenaro147) because I stole lots of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).
 - [Andreas Hahn](https://github.com/HerrZatacke) for the fruitful technical dicussions.
-- [Shimniok](https://github.com/shimniok/avr-gameboy-cam) for the Arduino code I started from
+- [Michael Shimniok](https://github.com/shimniok/avr-gameboy-cam) for the Arduino code I started from.

 # To do (or not)